Last Updated on 1 December 2024 by James Bevan

 Disadvantages

-After reading the features and specifications, I saw some great Daiwa technology such as HVF (high volume fibre) and the great v-joint technology.
+After reading the features and specifications, I saw some great Daiwa technology, such as HVF (high volume fibre) and the impressive V-joint technology.

-But at the price point Daiwa were pitching the Emblem at, I thought surely there will be some compromises.
-I have to say though, I was pleasantly surprised.
+But at the price point Daiwa was pitching the Emblem at, I thought there would surely be some compromises.
+I have to say, though, I was pleasantly surprised.

-Okay, so they dont perform as well as the Elite Daiwa Infinty X45, not many rods do, but they do offer a well-balanced, powerful yet subtle product that deals with the key fundamentals of carp fishing, really well.
+Okay, so they don’t perform as well as the Elite Daiwa Infinity X45, not many rods do, but they offer a well-balanced, powerful yet subtle product that handles the key fundamentals of carp fishing really well.

-As I previously mentioned, the Daiwa Emblem is a really well-balanced rod.
-As such, it scores highly when assessing against its ability to cast and play fish.
+As I mentioned earlier, the Daiwa Emblem is a really well-balanced rod.
+It scores highly when assessed for its casting ability and how well it plays fish.

-Out of the two test curves available, I preferred the 3lb option however I was only fishing up to 100yards.
-If I needed to go further I would opt for the 3.5lb option but having said that I am a distinctivly average caster at best.
+Out of the two test curves available, I preferred the 3lb option.
+However, I was only fishing up to 100 yards.
+If I needed to go further, I would opt for the 3.5lb option, but I’ll admit I’m a distinctly average caster at best.

-One of my biggest criticisms of the rod is that it doesnt come in a 3.25lb test curve option.
-I feel the jump from 3lb to 3.5lb test curve is too great and 3.25lb would offer more versatility across the whole range.
+One of my biggest criticisms of the rod is that it doesn’t come in a 3.25lb test curve option.
+I feel the jump from 3lb to 3.5lb is too great, and a 3.25lb option would provide more versatility across the range.

-The 3lb test curve feels great when playing fish although I would feel more comfortable if I had a little bit extra power, especially if fishing next to weed or snags.
+The 3lb test curve feels great when playing fish, although I’d feel more comfortable with a bit more power, especially when fishing near weed or snags.

-The 10 foot length is equally as well balanced as the 12 and 13 foot versions which is great for those anglers who prefer a shorter rod.
-I didnt go stalking when I tested it but I can just tell it would be a great for roaming if needed.
+The 10-foot length is just as well-balanced as the 12- and 13-foot versions, which is great for anglers who prefer shorter rods.
+I didn’t go stalking when I tested it, but I can tell it would be fantastic for roaming if needed.

-If you dont like the colour black, however, this rod isnt for you as it literally is black from tip to toe.
+If you don’t like the colour black, however, this rod isn’t for you as it’s entirely black from tip to toe.

-Overall I really enjoyed testing the Daiwa Emblem Carp Rod and this is shown in its very high score, especially when married up with its affordable price-point.
-Well done Daiwa.
+Overall, I really enjoyed testing the Daiwa Emblem Carp Rod, and this is reflected in its high score, especially when paired with its affordable price point.

 Etackle’s objective is to provide anglers with key information on fishing tackle products to help them make an informed decision before purchase.